AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/modules/user.md

 ### Receiving updates

-You can also listen for updates on the requested data by listening to specific change events.
+You can also listen for updates on requested data by listening to change events.
+Change events are emitted from the API from which the data is requested.
+For example, if a user calls `await user.get('locale');` they must listen for the change event on

-These change events are emitted from the api that the data is requested from.
-For example, if a user calls `await user.get('locale');` they must listen for the change event on `user.on('change:locale')`.
+`user.on('change:locale')`.
 If a user calls `await user.get('imsOrg')` they must listen for the change event on `user.on('change:imsOrg')`.
-Here is a more detailed example of how the promise api and change events can be used to keep track of specific values from the config:
+Here is a more detailed example of how to use the API and change events to track specific configuration values:

 ```typescript
 import user from '@adobe/exc-app/user';